Your safety is our highest priority as you enter the residence halls and we hope you also prioritize your safety.

 Residence Hall and Apartment Safety Related Items:

 - All residence halls main doors are locked 24 hours per day to avoid unauthorized entry.
+The community spaces within Marriott Honors Community and Lassonde Studios are open during designated hours.
 Access is only given to residents for the building in which they live.

 - The Peterson Heritage Center, Marriott Honors Community, and Lassonde Studios main desks are open 24 hours a day throughout the academic year.
 Staff is available to take calls 24 hours a day by calling the front desk of your service area: